sahar-hub2/Security-Programming/Security-Programming/Reflective Commentary.md

 These reviews enhanced my practical skills in conducting secure-coding analysis, cryptographic enforcement, and positive feedback.
 It helped me to be more critical and supportive at the same time and to present technical findings in a clear and professional way, which is important in both collaboration and software development and in the actual cybersecurity evaluation.

 ### Mahrin Alam Mahia
-The following feedback was provided by Mahrin Alam Mahia (a1957342) to Groups 37, 101, and 97 on their Secure Overlay Chat Protocol projects.
+The following feedback was provided by Mahrin Alam Mahia (a1957342) to Groups 37, 101, and 97 on their Secure Overlay Chat System projects.

 For Group 37, the review emphasized a well-functioning asynchronous chat overlay with correct RSA-OAEP and PSS usage, yet identified unsigned inter-server messages, auto-trust in Zeroconf discovery, and weak enforcement of key-import policies as major risks.
 Pylint (8.47/10) and Bandit scans confirmed overall good code quality after formatting, with earlier high counts traced to third-party dependencies.